Tripp1e/IslesHelper/README.md

 ## Features

-- Frog Belly Explosion Warning
+- Warning when the Platform in the Frog Stomach is about to explode.

 ## Installation